Praveen271195/Securityy-Camera-with-OpenCV/README.md

 [<img src='https://github.com/Praveen271195/Praveen271195/blob/main/Line%26Bar_chart.png' alt='LineAndBarChart' height='400'>](https://dd-covid-dashboard.herokuapp.com/)

-5. <b>Dynamic Map</b>: The infection map features a circular marker over each sub-region.
+5. <b>Dynamic Map</b>: The infection map features a circular marker over each region.
 The size of the marker is relative to the CONFIRMED cases of that region.
 When the mouse poiter is hovered over the country/location that is selected from the dropdown, NAME of the country, Cummilative CONFIRMED cases, DEATHS and RECOVERIES are displayed.
 The map is zoomable and dragable for ease of use.

 [<img src='https://github.com/Praveen271195/Praveen271195/blob/main/Map.PNG' alt='Map' height='400'>](https://dd-covid-dashboard.herokuapp.com/)